-The general objective of the present research is to evaluate the QS provided by the companies using the SERVPERF scale.
+The general objective of the present research is to evaluate the QS provided by the companies, using the SERVPERF scale.
 This research was based on seven hundred twenty-six (726) structured surveys applied to users.
-Twenty-four (24) surveys were removed from the evaluation due to needing to be completed more.
-The questionnaire followed the following procedure: 1.
+Twenty-four (24) surveys were removed from the evaluation due to being poorly completed.
+To design the questionnaire, the following procedure was followed: 1.
 The perceptions of the SERVQUAL scale called SERVPERF were taken as a basis.
-2. an exploratory study was conducted with twenty (20) users to contextualize the surveys.
-4. A draft of the instrument was then designed and tested on twenty (20) users.
-Subsequently, adjustments were made to the questionnaire wording, and they were applied to 726 users according to the different socioeconomic strata.
-The results estimate a 95.00% confidence margin (5.00% error level).
-The information collection was carried out in the city of southern Colombia and took place between January and April 2021.
-The data was analyzed by processing 702 surveys with the SPSS statistical package.
-With this package, reliability, validity, simplicity and cross-processing, factor analysis, correlations, Cronbach's alpha, and multiple regression analysis are obtained.
+2. To contextualize the surveys, an exploratory study was conducted with twenty (20) users.
+4. A draft of the instrument was then designed, which was tested on twenty (20) users.
+Subsequently, adjustments were made in the wording of the questionnaire, and they were applied to 726 users, according to the different socioeconomic strata.
+The results estimate a 95.00% confidence margin (5.00% level of error).
+The information collection was carried out in the city of southern Colombia, and took place between the months of January and April 2021.
+The data analysis was done by processing 702 surveys with the SPSS statistical package.
+With this package, reliability, validity, simple and cross processing, factor analysis, correlations, Cronbach's alpha and multiple regression analysis are obtained.

-According to Grande & Abascal (2017), reliability means that whenever the instrument is applied to the same person, it gives similar results and is reliable when its value is greater than 0.70.
+According to Grande & Abascal (2017), reliability means whenever the instrument is applied to the same person, it gives similar results, and it is reliable when its value is greater than 0.70.
 Hernández, Fernández & Baptista (2010: 302) state that alpha values greater than 0.50 correspond to an instrument with medium reliability, and those greater than 0.70 have good reliability.
 When calculating Cronbach's alpha with the 47 items of the applied instrument, a value of 0.89 was obtained, which means that the designed instrument is reliable and that the items collect valid information on the perception of the HPS.
-The results of Cronbach's alpha are similar to the study carried out in the same company by Montaña, Ramírez & Ramírez (2002), which resulted in 0.90.
+The results of Cronbach's alpha are similar to the study carried out in the same company by Montaña, Ramírez & Ramírez (2002) which resulted in 0.90.
 By dimensions, the reliability is as follows: Tangibility, 18 items, alpha of 0.94; empathy, 10 items, alpha of 0.86; response capacity, 8 items, alpha of 0.82; safety, 5 items, alpha of 0.78 and reliability, 6 items, alpha of 0.72.
-The results are consistent with what was proposed by Cortina (1993), who maintains that the alpha decreases when the number of items involved in a dimension is lower.
+The results are consistent with what was proposed by Cortina

+(1993), who maintains that the alpha decreases when the number of items involved in a dimension is lower.